scipy/scipy/doc/source/tutorial/integrate.rst

 function defining the derivative, *fprime*, the time span `[t_start, t_end]` and the initial conditions vector, *y0*.
-The output to :obj:`solve_ivp` is a matrix where each row contains the solution vector for the given time intervall.
-The initial conditions are therefore given in the first output row.
+The output to :obj:`solve_ivp` is a matrix where each row contains the solution vector for the given time function defining the derivative, *fprime*, the time span `[t_start, t_end]` and the initial conditions vector, *y0*. :obj:`solve_ivp` outputs an object whose *y* field is an array with consecutive solution values as columns.
+The initial conditions are therefore given in the first output column.

 >>> from scipy.integrate import solve_ivp
 >>> from scipy.special import gamma, airy